 I spend a lot of time talking to small business owners.
 The most successful ones all have something in common: the in-built determination to be more successful than the competition.
 However, the biggest problem for small businesses is resource.
 How can they possibly have the means to compete with the bigger brands?
 Is it even possible to level the playing field?

 Harness your competitors' strength

 One of the best ways to get an advantage over the bigger players is to use their marketing budget against them.
 Get the competition to pay for increasing the footfall into your store or unique visitors to your ecommerce site.
 While this may sound difficult and even nefarious, there's at least one easy technique that is completely above board.

 Huge brands spend millions of pounds each year on product positioning, celebrity endorsement, slogans, PR and advertising.
 To take advantage of this, first you need to carry out some research.
-Spend time monitoring your competitors - sign up to their mailing lists, look out for ads they are placing and keep an eye on their website for changes.
+Spend time monitoring your competitors - sign up to their mailing lists, read their blogs, look out for ads they are placing and keep an eye on their website for important news updates.

 If this all sounds too time consuming, Google Alerts allows you to specify search terms, set the update frequency and sit back for news to arrive straight to your inbox.
 Why not try to set up searches for brands, people and products in your space?

 The idea is to use your size to act quickly, be reactive and work to position a proportion of your offering to be complementary.